swhi3635/ChromocamAPI/README.md

 # ChromocamAPI
 RESTful API for Chromocam project

+This Node.JS API will be used with our [Android application](https://github.com/ZhangC1459/Chromocam) to control a basic home security system.

 ##Running the API

 You will need to set some environment variables when executing this Node.JS application: